yeasy/learning_pickleball/14_key_tips_en.md

 * Run to the net as soon as possible and keep the opponents in the backcourt.
 * If you don't know where to go, return the ball to the gap between the opponents.
 * A bad racket potentially affects your performance, but a good racket may not necessarily improve your real level.
+* Don't stick to any rule, and make adjustments at any time according to the opponent's situation.